The Croods: Plot

-The family finds a cave, but no one but Grug wants to go in, having learned to adapt to living outside.
-Angered, Grug attacks Guy, but the two fall over a cliff into a tar flow.
-Guy reveals that he lost his own family to a tar flow, and believes they are doomed.
-Grug, softened by the story, decides that he and Guy will have to work together to escape.
-They make a dummy to attract Chunky, who mistakes them for a female cat and pulls them free.
+The family finds a cave.
+However, no one but Grug wants to go in, having learned to adapt to living outside.
+Angered, Grug attacks Guy, and the two fall over a cliff into a tar flow.
+Believing they are doomed, Guy reveals that he lost his own family to a tar flow.
+Touched by this tragic backstory, Grug decides to work together with Guy to escape.
+They make a puppet to attract Chunky, who mistakes them for a female cat and pulls them free.

 A volcanic cataclysm begins, and Guy and the Croods flee until they are halted at the edge of a chasm where the continents are drifting apart.
 Grug feels the sun's warmth through the smoke, and realizes that there may be good land on the other side.
 Grug tosses the others over the chasm one by one, knowing he will be left behind.
 He shares his latest invention, a "hug" with Eep before throwing her over with the rest of the family.
 They land, unharmed, on fertile land on the opposite cliff, while Grug shelters alone in a cave.

 Grug encounters Chunky, who reveals he is scared of the dark, and seeks comfort with Grug instead of attacking him.
-Hearing Eep blowing her horn to mourn him, Grug assumes they are calling for his help and comes up with his biggest new idea.
-He uses tar, fire, a whale ribcage and the pirhanakeets to create a makeshift airship in which he, Chunky, and several other animals escape the final eruption and fly over the chasm to join the others.
+Hearing Eep blowing her horn to mourn him, Grug assumes they are calling for his help and comes up with a new idea.
+He uses tar, fire, a whale ribcage and the piranhakeets to create a makeshift airship in which he, Chunky, and other animals escape the final eruption and fly over the chasm to join the others.

 Grug is welcomed lovingly back as the leader of the family, and Eep returns his hug.
-Together with Guy and their new pets, the Croods begin a new life in a tropical mountainside that leads down to the seashore, where they can follow the sun every day and enjoy inventions both Guy and Grug come up with.
+They all start a new life on a tropical mountainside that leads down to the seashore, where they can follow the sun every day and enjoy Guy and Grug's inventions.